brhoades/selenium_wrapper/doc/source/sw.rst

     - ``#p children=#``
       - Custom number of children to have initially.
 Default: 1
     - ``#p stagger=True/False``
-      - Determines if children spawnining will be staggered over time.
+      - Case sensitive for True/False.
+Determines if children spawnining will be staggered over time.
 Default: False
     - ``#p staggertime=#``
       - How far apart to stagger child launching in seconds.
 Default: 5
+    - ``#p initsettings=True/False``
+      - Case sensitive for True/False.
+If False, the initial settings wizard will be skipped.
+Error checking on provided parameters is skipped.
+Default: True
     - ``#import module``
       - Includes this import in the output (wrapped) script.
 This is useful for including, for example, random to randomly choose a user from a table.